Gauging the Gauge and Anomaly Resolution: Applications

 \begin{remark} Given two $U(1)$-bundles $P,P'\rightarrow X$ with monopole charges $q_m,q_m'$, the tensor bundle $P\otimes P'$ has the {\it sum} $q_m+q_m'$ as its monopole charge; this is precisely the additive property of characteristic classes \cite{book-algtop}

 and describes the process of monopole fusion.
 By the clutching construction, we can identify monopole defects with branch points of $L=d\lambda_1$ along the equator $S^1\subset S^2$.
 As multiple monopoles time-evolve and fuse, a graph is traced out on the cylinder $S^1 \times l$.
-The fusion algebra of the Hilbert space of such graph states is known as the {\it (2+1)D Ocneanu's tube algebra} \cite{ocneanu2001,Delcamp:2016yix,Bullivant:2021}. \end{remark}
+The fusion algebra of such graph states is known as the {\it (2+1)D Ocneanu's tube algebra} \cite{ocneanu2001,Delcamp:2016yix,Bullivant:2021}. \end{remark}

-If we write $d\lambda_1 = L$ as a generic 1-form, then we see that the anomalous $U(1)$ gauge theory acquires a {\it shift} $A\rightarrow A+L$, generating a "$U(1)_1$ 1-form symmetry" \cite{Cordova:2018cvg,Benini_2019}.
-We can then follow our previous construction and introduce a 2-form $\Sigma$ as in \ref{eq:2gau}.
+If we write $d\lambda_1 = L$ as a generic 1-form, then we see that the anomalous $U(1)$ gauge theory acquires a {\it {shift}} $A\rightarrow A+L$, generating a ``$U(1)_1$ 1-form symmetry'' \cite{Cordova:2018cvg,Benini_2019}.
+We can then follow our previous construction and introduce a 2-form $\Sigma$ as in \eqref{eq:2gau}.